0xPolygonMiden/miden-base/docs/architecture/accounts.md

 1. Storage slots: Users have access to `254` slots.
 Per slot, users can store a `word` (~32 bytes).
 Currently, we reserve slot `0` for the account owner's key and slot `255` for information about the storage layout.

-2. Storage maps: Users requiring additional storage can use the second component a `StorageMap`.
+2. Storage maps: Users requiring additional storage can use a `StorageMap`.
 A storage map is a key-value store where both keys and values are `word`s (~32 bytes).
-Thus, a single storage map can store huge amounts of data.
-Under the hood, storage maps are implemented as Sparse Merkle trees, and the root of the roots of these trees are stored in storage slots.
+A single storage map can store huge amounts of data, each storage map can store `2^256` `word`s.
+Under the hood, storage maps are implemented as sparse Merkle trees of depth 64, and the roots of these trees are stored in storage slots.
 So, a single account can contain up to 254 `StorageMaps`.
+Note: it is better to use private accounts to store huge amounts of data.

 ### Nonce

 A counter which increments whenever the account state changes.

 Nonce values must be strictly monotonically increasing and increment by any value smaller than `2^32` for every account update.